radi0sus/orca_st/README.md

 python3 orca-st.py filename
 ```
 it will show the table in the console.
 The table will probably exceed the size of
-your console window and the table might therefor look unfamiliar.
+your console window and the table might therefore look unfamiliar.

 Start the script with:
 ```console